 Laundry mistakes are costly, a waste of time, and potentially damaging to your washing machine.
 This article does not give you a solution and lets you be complacent in making these mistakes repeatedly.
 Instead, it helps you solve your laundry mistake and remind you to prevent making the same mistakes after (plus a few laundry hacks you should know!)

 - Washing laundry in one day.

 Do you spend your Saturday washing, drying, and putting away laundry?
 It becomes a handful, isn’t it?
+Sometimes you might want to find laundry near me.
 Doing your week-worth of laundry in one day can be a little tiring than expected.
-Instead, separate them and create a laundry schedule.

 For example, wash the dark-colored clothes on Monday, light-colored ones on Tuesday, delicates on Wednesday, and work outfits on Saturday.
 This is only an example.
 Create a schedule that works best for you.
 Having a laundry schedule will give you a minimal amount of clothes to fold.